 Figure Sculpture Sheet

-Once management had bought into the design, Ron would get back to work creating figure sculpture sheets (also know as control art).
+Once management had signed off on the design, Ron would get back to work creating figure sculpture sheets (also known as control art).
 These sheets showed views from the front and back and from both sides with the arms removed.
 Some revisions were still made at this point.
 Once completed, these sheets were shared with the sculptors that were tasked with creating the figures.
 There was no precedent at Hasbro for Ron to follow when it came to the figure design process.
-Ron created the Sculpture Model Sheet shown below on the fly, and it would evolve over the coming years.
+Ron created the Sculpture Model Sheet shown above on the fly, and it would evolve over the coming years.
 The figure sculpture sheet above was signed and dated June 17, 1982 by Ron Rudat.